-Similarly, the necessary minerals and vitamins that the body needs daily are not guaranteed.
-In fact, women who are breastfeeding or pregnant are not encouraged to follow the diet plan because of its deficient nutrients and vitamins, which can negatively impact a fetus.
+Similarly, the essential minerals and vitamins that the human body needs daily are not guaranteed.
+In fact, women who are breastfeeding or pregnant are not encouraged to follow the diet plan because of its nutrient deficiency, which can negatively impact a fetus.

 Foods to eat on soup diet

 Because there are different kinds of soup diet, the type of meal you go for determines what you are encouraged to eat, and what you are discouraged from eating.
-But then, what is essential is that you should go for meals that don’t have high calories.
-Low-calorie foods that will help you to stay filled and more satisfied are imperative.
+But then, what is essential is that you should go for meals that don’t have high calorie contents.
+Low-calorie food that will help you to stay filled and more satisfied is imperative.

 Below is a list of some types of food that you may want to consider:

 - Additional veggies like collard greens, cauliflower, and turnips.
-Other vegetables that are low in glycemic index can also be considered.
+Other vegetables that have a low glycemic index can also be considered.

 - Fresh fruits.